solislemuslab/solislemuslab.github.io/pages/postdoc1.md

 - ask applicants to design a short example of a stat learning module for wi fast plants

 What: Teaching staff position in statistical education.
-Full-time, two-years funding with potential for extension based on performance/funding
+Full-time, one year of funding with potential for extension based on performance/funding
 Where: Wisconsin Institute for Discovery at the University of Wisconsin-Madison (https://wid.wisc.edu) at Solis-Lemus lab (https://solislemuslab.github.io/)
 When: ASAP (negotiable)
 Minimum qualifications: Strong background in educational statistics: theory and practice of K16 statistics education.
 Interest in biological applications and strong programming experience in R are desirable.
 Candidates must hold a PhD at the time of the appointment, ideally on Educational Statistics.